fylein/fyle-teams-app/README.md

 * This will spin up a ngrok tunnel with a host name that will proxy slack's API calls to our local server.

 ## Creating new Teams Dev app for local development ##
-1. Get or create your microsoft account - ask from abhishek/jatin (portal access), Or sign up as a developer account
+1. Get or create your microsoft account - ask from abhishek/jatin (portal access), Or sign up as a developer account.
-2. Sign in to teams desktop client/go to browser teams....
+2. Sign-in to teams desktop client, Or can also use to ms teams in browser.
-3. In the teams app store, add the "Developer Portal" and "App Studio" (deprecated but still can be useful)
+3. In the teams app store, add these two apps - "Developer Tools" and "App Studio" (this will deprecate soon).
-4. Create your own new app in the "Developer Portal" (Ex - Fyle Dev Jatin)
-5. In the newly created app, fill the mandatory fields and save changes
-6. Copy "App ID"
-7. Go to Developer Portal > Tools > Bot Management > Create a new bot
+4. In Developer Tools, go to Tools > Bot Management > New Bot.
+5. Give a name to the bot (Fyle Dev Bot).
-8. Go to Configure.
-Add endpoint url (ngrok url/teams/events)
+6. Inside the bot, go to Configure.
+Add the Bot endpoint address -> <YOUR_NGROK_URL>/teams/events.
+7. Copy the "bot id".
-9. Go to Client Secrets.
-Create a new client secret and save it somewhere safe in local.
-Copy bot client secretBot ID.
+8. Go to Client Secrets > Add a client secret for your bot.
+Copy the "bot secret" somewhere safe.
+9. In Developer Tools, go to Apps.
+Create your own new app as "Fyle Dev" (can give a name of your choice).
+10. In the newly created app, fill the mandatory fields and save changes.
-10. Go to App Studio > Capabilities > Bots.
-Connect existing bot.
-Set scope as Personal.
+11. Go to App Features > Bot > Identify your bot > Select an existing bot.
+Select the scope as Personal.
+12. Add these bot commands - "Link Fyle Account", and "Unlink Fyle Account".
+13. Inside the app, under Configure, go to Basic Information.
+Copy "App ID"
-11. Get .env creds file from anyone from Team Slack.
-Update the teams app id, bot id, ... according to your own creds.
+14. Get .env creds file from anyone from Team Slack.
-12. Go to Teams App store.
-Install App Studio .
+15. Inside .env file, update the TEAMS_APP_ID, TEAMS_BOT_ID, TEAMS_BOT_PASSWORD, TEAMS_SERVICE_BASE_URL (add ngrok url here) according to your local app creds.
-13. Inside this app studio, go to your dev app.
+16. Inside this App Studio app, go to your dev app.
 Go to Test and distribute.
-Click on Add .
+Click on Add app.

 ## Local Development ##